 The focus is not on willpower, but on changing the decision system:

-- move critical money decisions out of emotional states (time delay, a “stop button”);
+• move critical money decisions out of emotional states through a time delay or a “stop button”;

-- structure information: be clear on what you need and what definitely is not for you;
+• structure information: know clearly what you need and what is definitely not for you;

-This is how you move from chaotic reactions to systematic work with your own biases — without self‑beating, but with numbers, patterns and decisions.
+This is how you move from chaotic reactions to systematic work with your own biases — without self‑punishment, but with numbers, patterns and decisions.